MorgunAndrey/maindecoder/README.md

 # maindecoder
 Hi!
 I am Russian software engineer.
 Team Lead.
-Video about me https://vk.com/wall-73375965_14179 I wrote this program, especially for Google, as it had crashes and did not work for more than an hour due to an overflowing data store.
+Video about me https://vk.com/wall-73375965_14179

+I wrote this program, especially for Google, as it had crashes and did not work for more than an hour due to an overflowing data store.

 With this example, I want to show Google developers and get an idea of organizing decoding of large video files and working with cloud storage.

 In detail, what would the program work I will describe tomorrow May 11, 2021

 1. On the server Centos 7 you need to install:

-2.
-//INSTALL AND CASTOM POSTGRESQL
+//  INSTALL AND CASTOM POSTGRESQL

 sudo rpm -Uvh  http://download.postgresql.org/pub/repos/yum/10/redhat/rhel-7.6-x86_64/pgdg-centos10-10-2.noarch.rpm